-What will you see and do in Japan?
+What will you see in Japan?

 Cities & Towns